 Factor 4: Historical precedent

-Another reason Trump will win (although still not the major reason) is that over the last three presidential administrations, there has been a trend by the American people to let the sitting president serve two full terms in office.
-Call it the “incumbent advantage.“ This trend spans over three separate administrations for a period of over a quarter of a century.
+Another reason I expected a Trump win (although still not the major reason) is that over the last three presidential administrations, there has been a trend by the American people to let the sitting president serve two full terms in office.
+Call it the “incumbent advantage.“ This trend spanned over three separate administrations for a period of over a quarter of a century.
 Consider the last three presidential administrations:

 - Bill Clinton (Democrat): Two terms